srimuthurajesh/Tech-Notes/Java/Language/04_java_multithreading.md

 **Java thread dump**: list every thread in the JVM is doing at a particular point in time.
 ## Java Concurreny api
 **ReentrantLock**: same as Synchronized, but more flexible
-**Callable interface**: same as Runnable, but more improved version, from java1.5
+**Callable interface**: implemnets call method, return Future object, used in Executerservice
 **Volatile**: variable that shared across all objects

 ## Atomic variables